ArduPilot/ardupilot_wiki/copter/source/docs/build-your-own-multicopter.rst

 #.
 For your first MultiCopter, DO NOT initially try to build a Photo /
    Video or First Person View copter, just build a good QuadCopter.
 #.
 Even if you know that's what you really want to do, it will take you
-   some time to come up to speed on our copters and flight controllers.
+   some time to come up to speed on our copters and autopilots.
 #.
 If you just want to get a taste and have a lot of fun, try one of the
    little inexpensive, safe, sturdy, ready to use Micro-QuadCopters below.
 #.
 If you know you're serious, try the **Flamewheel ARF Build** or if
    you just want to fly and can afford it get the high end \ **Iris** QuadCopter.
 #.
-The Iris includes a top end \ **Pixhawk** flight controller and both
+The Iris includes a top end \ **Pixhawk** autopilot and both
    the Iris and the Flamewheel can do **FPV** or **Video** when you are ready.
 #.
 Don't start with a \ **Frame Up Build** unless you have a complete